Igor Ansoff: Early life

 With his father's American origin and his mother's "capitalist" background (her father had owned a small samovar factory in the town of Tula some hundred miles south of Moscow), the Shugarmans were suspected members of the bourgeoisie, a group assumed to harbor "counterrevolutionary" hopes and tendencies.

 Igor's life in Moscow engendered in him a distrust of any system (political or organizational) that claimed to be too perfect or too tidy.
 This spirit "expressed itself through my inability to join other 'systems' in which I lived, studied, and worked.
 It reinforced my drive to excel in order to force the system to recognize and reward me.
 And perversely, it also drove me to excel through making innovative contributions which challenged the systems cultures."

 From 1932 to 1933, two major events occurred in Soviet society: first, a massive and destructive famine, followed by the commencement of the Great Purge.
 In 1933 there was also a thawing of relations between the US and the Soviet Union, which led to the re-opening of the US embassy in Moscow under Ambassador William Bullit.

-With the reestablishment of the American Embassy in Moscow, his father (now Samuel Sugarman) was able to get a clerical job and apply for restoration of his American citizenship.
+With the reestablishment of the American Embassy in Moscow, his father (now Samuel Shugarman) was able to get a clerical job and apply for restoration of his American citizenship.

 The Shugarmans left Russia through Leningrad in September 1936 on a small freighter, which accommodated a dozen passengers.
 The ship took two weeks to cross the Atlantic Ocean, finally docking in New York.

 Igor, who was then 17 years old, was admitted to the Stuyvesant High School in lower Manhattan, which was one of two premier high schools in New York City.
 Igor's grades were translated into American equivalents which made it possible for him to graduate after only one year.

 In 1937, Igor graduated with the highest honors at the end of the year, which guaranteed him a four-year scholarship with all expenses paid in the New York State University system.
 He was also offered a scholarship at the Stevens Institute of Technology in Hoboken, New Jersey, one of the best and most expensive engineering schools in the country.
 The scholarship was for one year and its continuation was contingent on performing in the upper 10% of his class.
 Contrary to his parents' advice, who were still financially struggling, he went to Stevens.

 Five years after arriving in New York, Igor graduated at the top of his class from Stevens Institute of Technology.
 He had also reached the conclusion that he did not want to practice engineering.